Pulley

 A pulley is a wheel on an axle or shaft enabling a taut cable or belt passing over the wheel to move and change direction, or transfer power between itself and a shaft.

 A pulley may have a groove or grooves between flanges around its circumference to locate the cable or belt.
 The drive element of a pulley system can be a rope, cable, belt, or chain.

 History

-The earliest evidence of pulleys dates back to Ancient Egypt in the Twelfth Dynasty (1991–1802 BC) and Mesopotamia in the early 2nd millennium BC.
+The earliest evidence of pulleys dates back to Ancient Egypt in the Twelfth Dynasty (1991–1802 BC) and Mesopotamia in the early 2nd millennium BC, and then appeared in Ancient Egypt and Ancient Greece where it was described by the Greek mathematician Archytas of Tarentum.

 In Roman Egypt, Hero of Alexandria (c.
 10–70 AD) identified the pulley as one of six simple machines used to lift weights.
 Pulleys are assembled to form a block and tackle in order to provide mechanical advantage to apply large forces.
 Pulleys are also assembled as part of belt and chain drives in order to transmit power from one rotating shaft to another.
-Plutarch's Parallel Lives recounts a scene where Archimedes proved the effectiveness of compound pulleys and the block-and-tackle system by using one to pull a fully laden ship towards him as if it was gliding through water.
+Plutarch's Parallel Lives recounts a scene where Archimedes proved the effectiveness of compound pulleys and the block-and-tackle system by using one to pull a fully laden ship towards him as if it were gliding through water.